PreXident/Replayer/README.txt

 From realistic ones to dreams:
 - fast forward replay to any given date, not only end date
-- display info when hovering over provinces
 - monarchs, wars, ...

 ############
 #Change log#
 ############

+0.3
+Displaying info when hovering over provinces

 0.2
 Setting the speed of replay in more user-friendly way